AnthonyEdmonds/token-aura-ring/README.md

 You can control which user roles can see an aura ring using the "Visible to" setting.

+You can also quickly show and hide an Aura Ring by pressing the "Eye" button or checking the "Hire Aura Ring" option.

 ### Angled aura rings

 You can adjust the "Direction" and "Angle" settings to create arcs instead of circles.